Moths

 Eyed Hawk Moth, Photo Copyright By Carol Kowal

 Moths have often feather-like antennae or an antenna with no club at the end.
-When perched, their wings lay flat.
+When perched, their wings lie flat.
 Moths usually have thick hairy bodies and more earthy colours.

 American Angle Shades Moth

-Moths, Vancouver Island, BCCommon and widespread over the Pacific Northwest, occupying forests, open woods, and suburban habitats, they are out after dark.
-The caterpillars feed at night on bracken and other ferns, as well as a number of low plants and trees.
+Moths, American Angle Shades Moth, Vancouver Island, BCWidespread over the Pacific Northwest, occupying forests, open woods, and suburban habitats, they are out after dark.
+The caterpillars feed at night on bracken and other ferns, as well as several low plants and trees.
 They are awesome moths to observe, although they are not the usual colour of angle shades moths, they are indeed them.
 Read More….

 American Lappet Moth

-Moths, Vancouver Island, BCThe American Lappet Moth has a wingspan of 2.5 to 5 cm.
-The colouring of the forewing can be from reddish to light brown and marked with white and violet.
+Moths, American Lappet Caterpillar, Vancouver Island, BCThe American Lappet Moth has a wingspan of 2.5 to 5 cm.
+The colouring of the forewing can range from reddish to light brown and is marked with white and violet.
 Both wings have white scalloping on the outer edges.
-American Lappet Moths look strange when at rest as the forewings are folded over the abdomen and the hind wings protrude out.
+American Lappet Moths look strange when at rest, as the forewings are folded over the abdomen and the hind wings protrude out.
 Read More….

 Biston Betularia Moth

-Moths, Vancouver Island, BCThe Adult Biston Betularia Moth (also called the peppered moth) is great at camouflaging themselves, and they are adept at this in their larval form, too.
+Moths, Biston Betularia Moth Caterpillar, Vancouver Island, BC The Adult Biston Betularia Moth (also called the peppered moth) is great at camouflaging themselves, and they are adept at this in their larval form, too.
 Peppered moth caterpillars look remarkably like sticks or twigs, which lowers their chances of getting picked off by birds and other potential predators.
 Read More….

 Broom Moth